allendavidsnook/allendavidsnook.github.io/_posts/2021-05-29-i-got-a-livewire.md

 title: I Got a LiveWire!
 ---

-It&#8217;s a dream come true!
-I picked up &#8220;Elvira&#8221; last weekend at Emerald City Harley.
-She&#8217;s a brand new black Harley Davidson LiveWire and a thrill to ride.
+It's a dream come true!
+I picked up "Elvira" last weekend at Emerald City Harley.
+She's a brand new black Harley Davidson LiveWire and a thrill to ride.